A Compact Index for Order-Preserving Pattern Matching: Abstract

 \section{Abstract}

-We show how to build a compressed index for the offline {\em Order Preserving Pattern Matching} problem.
-Our solution is based on the new approach of decomposing the sequence to be indexed into an {\em order component}, containing ordering information, and a {\em $\delta$ component}, containing information on the absolute values.
-The Order Preserving Matching problem is then transformed into an exact matching problem on the order component followed by a verification phase on the $\delta$ component.
-Experiments show that this approach is viable and it is the first one offering simultaneously {\em small space usage} and {\em fast retrieval}.
+Order-preserving pattern matching was introduced recently but it has already attracted much attention.
+Given a reference sequence and a pattern, we want to locate all substrings of the reference sequence whose elements have the same relative order as the pattern elements.
+For this problem we consider the offline version in which we build an index for the reference sequence so that subsequent searches can be completed very efficiently.
+We propose a space-efficient index that works well in practice despite its lack of good worst-case time bounds.
+Our solution is based on the new approach of decomposing the indexed sequence into an {\em order component}, containing ordering information, and a {\em $\delta$ component}, containing information on the absolute values.
+Experiments show that this approach is viable, faster than the available alternatives, and it is the first one offering simultaneously {\em small space usage} and {\em fast retrieval}.